Readings for the week of November 29, 2020

 Daily Mass: Mon-6:30pm, Tue-Thur-9:00am

-In the event of Closing or Delay of school due to inclement weather, there will be no Daily Mass or Prayer Service.
+In the event of Closing of school due to inclement weather, there will be no Daily Mass or Prayer Service.

 St. Ursula Food Pantry